thisal-d/nature-safe-rail/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`).
 4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

----

-## Acknowledgments

-Special thanks to all contributors to the NatureSafe-Rail project.